Black Friday 2019 Amazon device deals have started: All Fire tablets and Kindle readers are now on sale

 Now on sale: Fire tablets, Kindle Paperwhite and more

-Here's everything that went on sale starting today (Friday, Nov.
-22) and earlier.
+Here's everything that went on sale right now (price drop started Friday, Nov.
+22 or earlier).

 This is the Goldilocks tablet in Amazon's line -- you're much better off getting this model versus the 7-incher below.
 See our Amazon Fire HD 8 Tablet review.